Working with Keyword View – QTP Training Tutorial 2

 What does this mean?

 Introduction to Actions: Tests in QTP are recorded in terms of actions.
-Action is nothing but a set of statements performing a sequence of actions.
+The action is nothing but a set of statements performing a sequence of actions.
 Most often an action is simply a logical unit of modularity.
 The calls to one or more actions can be defined as a QTP test.

 ‘Test Email’ will have: